-To wear the altered tank, you put it on over your nursing bra<— find some here as low as $13!
-Undo the snap on the strap, place the loop over the bottom half and snap it back together!
+To wear the altered tank, you put it on over your nursing bra, undo the snap on the strap, place the loop over the bottom half and snap it back together!

 I just love how these are an inexpensive solution that allows you to continue wearing the clothes you already own instead of having to go out an buy expensive specialty nursing items.
 I hope you like them as much as I do!

 Trending DIY Projects